 Multi-grade oils are not equally subject to shear back or cold temperature thickening, their ability to resist these harsh environments depends on the quality of their viscosity index improver chemistry.
 Bargain basement oils tend to have low quality viscosity index improvers.
 Superior quality oils, such as AMSOIL synthetic motor oils, are formulated with shear stable viscosity index improvers that enhance the oil’s high and low temperature performance.

-To make 5W-50 oil, a manufacturer starts with a light viscosity basestock and adds a relatively large volume of viscosity index improver up to 15 percent.
-By increasing the volume of viscosity index improver manufacturers reduce the relative volume of some other component in the oil.
-For example with less basestock oils lose some essential lubricating properties.
+To make 5W-50 oil, a manufacturer starts with a light viscosity base stock and adds a relatively large volume of viscosity index improver up to 15 percent.
+By increasing the volume of index improver manufacturers reduce the relative volume of some other components in the oil.
+For example with less base stock oils lose some essential lubricating properties.
 On the other hand, with fewer performance additives, the engine becomes more vulnerable to oxidation, start-up wear or corrosive damage.

 Additionally, heavy 50 grade oils have greater internal friction than do lighter oils; hence, the engine consumes more fuel than it would if the lubricant were lighter, i.e. 30 or a 20 grade.
 Plus, the faster an engine runs the more power is lost to friction further compounding the inefficiency.
 No automobile manufacturer recommends wide-range viscosity oils, most recommend for example, 5W-20, 5W-30 or 10W-30 viscosities.
 Contemporary engines have extremely tight clearances, about half the clearance space of cars built just ten years ago.
 One size (multi-grade) oil does not fit all.